b0x68/b0x68.github.io/content/rhcsa/Start-stop-and-check-the-status-of-network-services.md

 +++

+# How to Start, Stop, and Check the Status of Network Services

-# Red Hat Certified Systems Administrator Exam 200 Objective: Start, stop, and check the status of network services
+The Red Hat Certified Systems Administrator Exam (EX200) requires candidates to demonstrate their understanding of managing and troubleshooting network services on a Red Hat Enterprise Linux (RHEL) system.
+As part of this objective, you will need to know how to start, stop, and check the status of network services on your RHEL system.
+In this tutorial, we will cover the steps you need to follow to successfully complete this task.

-In this tutorial, we will go in-depth on how to start, stop, and check the status of network services on a Red Hat Certified Systems Administrator (RHCSA) environment.
-Network services are essential components of a computer network that enable communication between devices and systems.
-As a Red Hat Certified Systems Administrator, it is important to have a thorough understanding of how to manage network services for effective network administration.

 ## Prerequisites

-Before we begin, it is assumed that you have a basic understanding of networking concepts and have a Red Hat Certified Systems Administrator environment set up.
+Before you begin, make sure you have a basic understanding of the RHEL operating system and how to use the command line interface (CLI).
+You should also have an RHEL system set up with root access.

-## Starting Network Services
+## Starting a Network Service

-To start a network service, you will need to use the `systemctl` command.
-This command is used to control and manage system services on Red Hat-based distributions.
+To start a network service on your RHEL system, you will need to follow these steps:

+1. Identify the name of the network service you want to start by using the `systemctl` command.
+This command provides a list of all the services on your system with their current status.
-1. Open the command line interface and log in as the `root` user.
-2. To start a specific network service, use the `systemctl start` command followed by the name of the service.
-For example, to start the Network Time Protocol (NTP) service, use the following command: `systemctl start ntpd`
-3. You can also start multiple services at once by listing their names after the `systemctl start` command, separated by a space.
-For example, to start both the NTP and the Domain Name System (DNS) services, use the following command: `systemctl start ntpd named`
+2. Once you have identified the service you want to start, use the `systemctl start [service name]` command to start it.
+You will need to replace "[service name]" with the actual name of the network service you want to start.
-4. To confirm that the service has started successfully, use the `systemctl status` command followed by the name of the service.
-This command will display the current status of the service, including any error messages if the service failed to start.
+3. Use the `systemctl status [service name]` command to verify that the service has started successfully.
+This command will show you the current status and any error messages related to the service.

-## Stopping Network Services
+## Stopping a Network Service

-Stopping a network service is similar to starting one, but instead, you will use the `systemctl stop` command.
+To stop a network service on your RHEL system, follow these steps:

-1. To stop a specific network service, use the `systemctl stop` command followed by the name of the service.
-For example, to stop the NTP service, use the following command: `systemctl stop ntpd`
+1. Identify the name of the network service you want to stop by using the `systemctl` command.
-2. You can also stop multiple services at once by listing their names after the `systemctl stop` command, separated by a space.
-For example, to stop both the NTP and DNS services, use the following command: `systemctl stop ntpd named`
-3. To confirm that the service has stopped successfully, use the `systemctl status` command followed by the name of the service.
-This will display the current status of the service, and it should show that the service is inactive.
+2. Use the `systemctl stop [service name]` command to stop the service.
+Again, replace "[service name]" with the actual name of the service you want to stop.
+3. Use the `systemctl status [service name]` command to verify that the service has stopped.
+The status should show as "inactive" once the service has been successfully stopped.

-## Checking the Status of Network Services
+## Checking the Status of a Network Service

-As mentioned earlier, the `systemctl status` command is used to check the status of network services.
-However, there are other methods that you can use to monitor network services.

-1. The `netstat` command is a useful tool for monitoring network services.
-It displays active network connections, routing tables, and network interface statistics.
-2. Another helpful command is `ss`, which is a more modern version of `netstat`.
-It displays more detailed information about active socket connections.
+To check the status of a network service on your RHEL system, you can use the `systemctl status [service name]` command.
+This command will provide information about the service, including its current state, any recent log messages, and any failure or error messages.
+Using this command can help you troubleshoot and diagnose any issues with your network services.

+You can also use the `systemctl is-active [service name]` command to check if a specific service is currently active.
+This command will return a "yes" or "no" response, depending on the service's status.

+## Additional Tips and Tricks

-3. You can also check the status of network services by using the `ps` command.
-This command displays a list of active processes, including network services.
+- You can use the `systemctl list-units --type=service` command to see a list of all active and inactive services on your system.
+- If you encounter any errors while starting or stopping a network service, you can use the `systemctl --failed` command to see a list of all failed services and their errors.
-4. The `journalctl` command can be used to view log messages related to network services.
-This can be helpful in troubleshooting any issues with the service.
+- Use the `journalctl -u [service name]` command to view the logs for a specific service.
+This can help you troubleshoot and diagnose any issues with the service.

-## Managing Network Services on Boot

-To ensure that network services start automatically on boot, you can use the `enable` command with the `systemctl` command.

-1. To enable a specific network service to start on boot, use the `systemctl enable` command followed by the name of the service.
-For example, to enable the NTP service, use the following command: `systemctl enable ntpd`
-2. You can also enable multiple services by listing their names after the `systemctl enable` command, separated by a space.
-3. To disable a service from starting on boot, use the `disable` command instead.
-4. To test if the service is set to start on boot, you can reboot the system and use the `systemctl status` command to check the service's status.

 ## Conclusion

-In this tutorial, we have gone through the process of starting, stopping, and checking the status of network services on a Red Hat Certified Systems Administrator environment.
-It is essential to have a good understanding of managing network services to ensure a stable and secure network.
-We have also learned about different commands and tools that can be used to monitor and manage network services effectively.
-Keep practicing and exploring these concepts to improve your skills as a Red Hat Certified Systems Administrator.
+Being able to start, stop, and check the status of network services is an essential skill for a Red Hat Certified Systems Administrator.
+We have covered the basic steps you need to follow to successfully complete this task, but it is always recommended to practice and explore these commands on your own RHEL system.
+With this knowledge, you should feel confident in managing network services and troubleshooting any issues that may arise.
+Best of luck on your Red Hat certification journey!